strata-org/Strata-Generators/README.md

 - `numSamples` (default: 1000) — number of samples per generator
 - `outputPath` (default: `tyche_output.jsonl`) — output file path

-The depth parameter is varied uniformly over [1, 5] across samples so that visualizations cover the full range of generator behavior.
-Each sample records `gen_depth` as a feature.

 ### Viewing results